 approving the production, promotion and sales of any and all materials in connection with the Event including, but not limited to advertising, billboards, radio, television; online media, and sponsor visibility;

-establishing ITU budget for the Event which shall remain entirely confidential;
+establishing a budget for the Event which shall remain entirely confidential and which must be fully recovered by way of the sum of the revenue generated by the Event and the financial commitments by the Government; [reason for change: according to Resolves 4 and 5 of Res.
+11].

 billing and collecting all payments arising exclusively in the context of ITU’s contractual agreements.